lupyuen/pinephone-nuttx/README.md

   "\x1A";  // End of Message (Ctrl-Z)
 ```

+(We'll talk about Encoded Message Text in a while)

-(Update "Address-Length" according to the phone number)
+(Remember to update "Address-Length" according to your phone number)

 Here's the log...